How to Get Smooth Skin: Top Dermatologist Recommendations

 How Diet Affects Your Skin

 Though we may not want to admit it, diet is key when mastering how to have smooth skin.
+From food intolerances to allergies, sensitivities, or eating foods high in fat, grease, oils, and more, your skin can be easily influenced and impacted by what goes into your body.

 Which Foods Cause Breakouts?